Banobras

-Banco Nacional de Obras y Servicios Públicos, SNC (National Works and Public Services Bank) or Banobras is a state owned development bank in Mexico.
+Banco Nacional de Obras y Servicios Públicos, S.N.C.
+(Banobras; lit.
+'National Bank of Public Works and Services') is a state owned development bank in Mexico.
 Its core business is sub national (Municipal and State governments) and project finance.
-It was founded in 1933 as Banco Nacional Hipotecario Urbano y de Obras Públicas, S.A (National Urban Mortgage and Public Works Bank) by president Abelardo L. Rodríguez.
+It was founded in 1933 as Banco Nacional Hipotecario Urbano y de Obras Públicas, S.A.
+(National Urban Mortgage and Public Works Bank) by president Abelardo L. Rodríguez.

 Until the 1985 Mexico City earthquake, its headquarters were located at the Torre Insignia, a pyramid-shaped building designed by one of Mexico's most noted architects, Mario Pani.

 As of December 2005, the bank has a loan portfolio of more than US$10 billion and a tier 1 capital of more than a 1 billion.